jeskodes/milestone-project-1-jesk/README.md

 ## W3C CSS Validation Service

-The [W3C CSS Validation Service](https://wave.webaim.org/) found 8 warnings and 1 syntax error.
+##### The [W3C CSS Validation Service](https://wave.webaim.org/) found 8 warnings and 1 syntax error.
 The syntax error was: `flex-wrap:no-wrap`; this was changed to `flex-wrap:nowrap`.

-The warnings were all for vendor extensions, e.g. -webkit-transform.
+##### The warnings were all for vendor extensions, e.g. -webkit-transform.
 I checked stack overflow and found that these are not classed as syntax errors.
 They will not affect the code and there is a lot of discussion about whether they should show up in a css validator.
 I checked the css and found that all of the warnings were linked to the carousel code snippet that I had used.
 I have not removed these in case there are knock on effects.
 I have taken into account the warnings.

 ![css validator](https://github.com/jeskodes/milestone-project-1-jesk/blob/main/documentation/readmeimages/warnings_jigsaw_vendor_extensions.png)

-## W3C Markup Validationi Service
+## W3C Markup Validation Service

+##### The [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) was use to validate the html.

+##### There were 5 warnings and 21 errors on index.html file.

+##### These warnings were all *The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment*, and were because I had used the BEM (Bock, Element, Modifier) naming conventions for classes, e.g. `class="workshop--section"`.
+      -
 ![]()
 ![]()
 ![]()